Alaska Marine Highway Ferry: Columbia

 The Seward Line

-Timeline: From 2008-2017, sampling for OA was conducted along the transect twice per year in May and September.
-Starting in 2018, sampling has been conducted three times a year (May, July and September).
+Timeline: From 2008-2017, sampling for OA was conducted along the Seward Line and in Prince William Sound twice per year in May and September.
+Starting in 2018, sampling has been conducted three times a year (May, July and September) along the Seward and Kodiak Lines and within Prince William Sound.

 Instrumentation: Shipboard Niskin bottle grabs